What You Should Know When Enrolling in the Medicare Program

 Can I Enroll in a Medicare Advantage Plan or Part D?

 You also have the option to enroll in Medicare Part C, also known as a Medicare Advantage plan.
 A Medicare Advantage plan is an alternative to Original Medicare (Medicare Parts A and B) that’s offered by private insurance companies (though plans are approved and regulated by the Centers for Medicare & Medicaid Services).
-These plans are required to offer at least what Original Medicare covers, but many have additional benefits included.
-For example, many Medicare Advantage plans offer prescription drug coverage.
+These plans are required to offer at least what Original Medicare covers, but may have additional benefits included.
+For example, some Medicare Advantage plans offer prescription drug coverage.

 Like Medicare Parts A, B and C, you can also enroll in Medicare Part D during your IEP or switch prescription drug plans during the AEP.
 Part D plans offer prescription drug coverage and pair with Original Medicare.
 It’s worth noting that unless you have creditable prescription drug coverage, you should enroll in a Part D, or Medicare Advantage Prescription Drug plan, when you are able, since you can receive an enrollment penalty similar to Part B.